Morton Malianga, profile, liberation war, death - Pindula, local knowledge

 |Washington Malianga (deceased)

-Morton Malianga was a Zimbabwean nationalist who participated in the Second Chimurenga.
+Morton Dizzy Paul Malianga was a Zimbabwean nationalist who participated in the Second Chimurenga.
 He played key roles in the founding of political parties in the 1960s.
+Following his death, Malianga was conferred national hero status by Emmerson Mnangagwa on 16 January 2021.

 Background